FranciscoMoretti/site/content/blog/zero-to-nextjs-example-with-wsl2-in-w11.md

 ---
-tags: Next.js, WSL2, Windows
+tag: Next.js, WSL2, Windows
+alias:

 publish: true
 slug: zero-to-nextjs-example-with-wsl2-in-w11
 title: Zero to Next.js Example with WSL2 in W11
 description: How to set up your web development environment with WSL2 in Windows 11 to run a Next.js example.
 date: 2022-04-16
 image:

 page_id: c99c1755-6cb1-4273-90ad-68a75bdf9987
 ---